nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 When a client's membership is displayed on the screen, the colour of the membership `Label` changes according to the membership tier.
 This is done by having a `FlowPane` stored in the `PersonCard` class.
 When a membership is displayed, a `Label` with a different tier is created with a different id.
-The CSS files (Cinnamon.css or Caramel.css) then decides what colour to render the label background accordingly.
+The CSS files (`Cinnamon.css` or `Caramel.css`) then decides what colour to render the label background accordingly.

 #### Design considerations

 **Aspect: How it executes**

-* **Alternative 1 (current choice):** Store each Membership in each user.
+* **Alternative 1 (current choice):** Store a `Membership` object in each user.
-  * Pros: Easy to implement
+  * Pros: Easy to implement.
-  * Cons: Membership functionality is limited (only able to have predefined membership tiers)
+  * Cons: Membership functionality is limited (only able to have predefined membership tiers).

 * **Alternative 2:** Create a list of memberships and assign users a membership index.
-  * Pros: Allows for more flexible memberships (more than just gold,silver,bronze) with extra details such as descriptions
+  * Pros: Allows for more flexible memberships (more than just gold,silver,bronze) with extra details such as descriptions.
   * Cons: Harder to implement.

 ### Transaction functionality